 Is kombucha good for you?
 Is it alcoholic?
 As of late, kombucha has been getting a lot of press.
-Kombucha has become a 0.6 billion dollar industry and is causing quite a stir in the beverage business.
+Kombucha has become a 3.59 billion dollar industry and is expected to reach 11.40 billion by 2030.
+It is causing quite a stir in the beverage business.
 Its popularity has grown strictly by word of mouth and is growing at an incredible rate.
-Even Pepsi is thinking of jumping on the bandwagon and making kombucha, as people look for healthy alternatives to pop.
+Even Pepsi is thinking of jumping on the bandwagon and making kombucha as people look for healthy alternatives to pop.
+It's a hard thing to bring a new product to the beverage industry; the competition is fierce, and many would like it to fail.
+Kombucha continues to grow as people find the benefits it brings them.
 There are controversial articles circulating about kombucha, and that's when I start getting emails from people who don't know who or what to believe.
 I always shoot straight with you.
 I don't write sensational blogs about dangerous foods and topics to drive traffic to my site; but the truth is, nobody knows jack diddly about what's right for YOU.

 I stopped drinking kombucha for three months